About Dan

 I also wrote for almost every section, including essays and literary articles for Spectrum, in addition to being the bar reviewer until the paper came to its senses and realised it was paying me to get liquored up.

-After leaving the SMH, I continued to freelance for both it and The Age, mainly through opinion columns/rants such as these:
+After leaving the SMH, I continued to freelance for both it and The Age, mainly through opinion columns such as:

 I now run an editorial consultancy called Media Survival, which is a fancy way of saying I teach writing and editing courses for organisations in addition to advising them on how to improve their digital and print content.